Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 Can I trust 1Password?

 Yes, you can trust 1Password.
 Although there have been claims that the Okta breach affected 1Password, 1Password’s customer information was never compromised.
-Instead, a hacker accessed some employee information, but it was housed on different servers than 1Password’s customer data.
+Instead, a hacker accessed some employee information, which was stored on servers separate from 1Password’s customer data.
+1Password uses AES-GCM-256, a military-grade encryption algorithm, to secure password vaults.

 Apple Passwords vs. 1Password: Which is better?